1. Blog

 How to Not Get a Big Income Tax Refund

-If your circumstances in 2019 will be very similar to the past few years and you don’t owe CRA any money, consider having less income tax withheld by your employer.
+If your circumstances this year will be very similar to the past few years and you don’t owe CRA any money, consider having less income tax withheld by your employer.
 To do this, you need to complete the “Request to Reduce Tax Deductions at Source (T1213)” form from CRA.

 If you make RRSP (Registered Retirement Savings Plan) contributions, have child care expenses or support payments, or have significant medical expenses, these are some of the situations that can trigger larger refunds.
 By accounting for expenses which are eligible for deductions from your income and non-refundable tax credits, you can top up your pay cheques (this year) with money that would have come back to you via a refund the following year.